-If you do not share NPI with nonaffiliated third parties outside of the exceptions described here, here is one example of the “initial notice” you could provide to your borrower (note that it does not give the customer any option to “opt-out” of having their NPI shared with a third-party – because the issue doesn’t apply).
+If you do not share NPI with nonaffiliated third parties outside of the exceptions described here, here is one example of the “initial notice” you could provide to your borrower (note that it does not give the customer an option to “opt-out” of having their NPI shared with a third-party – because the issue doesn't apply).

 If you do share NPI with nonaffiliated third parties outside of the exceptions described here, here is an alternative example of the “initial notice” you could provide to your borrowers (note that this one does give the customer multiple, clearly-explained methods by which they can opt-out, and a specified period of time by which to do so).